nerdyamigo/learnruby/README.md

 hash['color'] # "green"
 hash['number'] # 5

-# asking a has for a key that doesn't exist returns nil
+# asking a hash for a key that doesn't exist returns nil
 hash['nothing here'] # nil

+# user input using gets.chomp
+# gets -> gets a line of text and returns as a value to
+# your porogram, this value includes the trailing line
+# break, if you then call chomp on that value this line break is cut off

 ```